Unified Concept Editing in Diffusion Models: Extended Experimental Results

 \subsection{Debiasing}

+Table~\ref{tab:gender_unified} shows the performance of the unified model compared to our individual debias models.
+On an average we find that unified models show a similar performance to debiased models.
 Table \ref{tab:gender_bias_full} displays the debiased results for all 36 individual professions from the WinoBias dataset.
 Our method consistently reduced bias and increased gender diversity in Stable Diffusion outputs for most professions.
 Additional qualitative results demonstrating gender debiasing can be seen in Figures \ref{fig:gender_appendix1} and \ref{fig:gender_appendix2}.
 Figure \ref{fig:race_appendix1} provides further examples of improved racial diversity using our technique.

-Algorithm~\ref{algo:debias} outlines our approach for debiasing diffusion model concepts by iteratively editing cross-attention weights.
+The algorithm outlined in the main paper describes our approach for debiasing diffusion model concepts by iteratively editing cross-attention weights.
 It takes as input the concepts to edit $c_i$, concepts to preserve $c_j$, and attribute text prompts to debias $a_p$.
 In a loop, current attribute ratio distributions $R_{curr}$ are calculated for each concept using validation prompts and CLIP classification. $R_{curr}$ is an $m \times p$ matrix, where $m$ is the current edit list size and $p$ the attribute count.
-The debiasing constants $\alpha_p$ are then computed proportional to the difference between current and desired ratios, scaled by learning rate $\eta$.
+The debiasing constants $\alpha_p$ are then computed proportionally to the difference between current and desired ratios, scaled by learning rate $\eta$.
 Once a concept is sufficiently debiased (within 5\% of target), it is removed from the edit list and added to the preservation list.
 This is done for 3 reasons - first, different concepts require varying levels of editing to remove bias, so they do not all debias at the same time.
 Once a concept is sufficiently debiased, we remove it from the edit list to avoid unnecessary generation of validation images for that concept.
 Second, editing one concept creates interference that can disrupt other concepts.
 Adding the debiased concept to the preservation list protects it from being affected by future edits.
 Third, careful asymmetric calculation of the debiasing constants $\alpha_p$ is required, unlike the symmetric constants used for erasing and moderating concepts.
 The optimal $\alpha_p$ values differ across concepts and attributes, necessitating the iterative tuning process.